7aitsev/jvs/README.md

 # JSON Validation Service

-The JSON Validation Service (JVS) is a validator that allows every users to check JSON objects for compliance with the JSON grammar according to [RFC 7159§9](https://tools.ietf.org/html/rfc7159#section-9).
+The JSON Validation Service (JVS) is a validator that allows a user to check JSON objects for compliance with the JSON grammar according to [RFC 7159§](https://tools.ietf.org/html/rfc7159#section-9).

 ## Features